pycom/pycom-micropython-sigfox/docs/library/pyb.Timer.rst

     .. method:: Timer.init(\*, freq, prescaler, period)

-       Initialise the timer.
+       Initialize the timer.
 Initialisation must be either by frequency (in Hz) or by prescaler and period::

            tim.init(freq=100)                  # set the timer to trigger at 100Hz